 Hop On Hop Off Bus

-The Big Bus Hop-on Hop-off bus is a big ticket Item.
-This is often included in the example itinerary’s to inflate the value of the Pass.
+The Big Bus Hop-on Hop-off bus is a big-ticket item.
+This is often included in the example itinerary to inflate the value of the Pass.
 I would not consider $62 for 48hrs on the bus to be good value.
 But as it is included in the pass it’s definitely worth checking out.

 The Bus is good fun and a great intro to the city.
 Just don’t rely on it as transport.
 Just use it to link a few distant attraction together and enjoy the relaxed pace trip around the City.
 It is DEFINITELY a tourist trap but a fun one, and really you are a tourist…

 The NEW YORK PASS offers the Hop on Hop Off Bus for the just one day for the duration of your pass.
 This may seem a bit rubbish but really the bus isn’t that great as a means of transportation.
-It is much better to use it early in your trip and treat it more like a sight seeing tour.
-For transport we mcuh prefer the subway.
+It is much better to use it early in your trip and treat it more like a sightseeing tour.
+For transport we much prefer the subway.